Darnell Edge

-Darnell Antonio Edge (born August 12, 1997) is an American professional basketball player for Keravnos of the Cyprus Basketball Division A. He played college basketball for Fairleigh Dickinson, where he was named first-team All-NEC and NEC tournament MVP as a senior.
-He has played professionally in Poland, Ukraine, Turkey, Romania, Kosovo, Dominican Republic, and Israel.
+Darnell Antonio Edge (born August 12, 1997) is an American professional basketball player for Balkan Botevgrad of the Bulgarian National Basketball League (NBL) and the EuroCup.
+He played college basketball for Fairleigh Dickinson, where he was named first-team All-NEC and NEC tournament MVP as a senior.
+He has played professionally in Poland, Ukraine, Turkey, Romania, Kosovo, Dominican Republic, Israel, Cyprus and Germany.
 With Trepça in 2024, he helped the team win the Kosovo Superleague championship while earning the Finals MVP award.

 Early life and high school career

 Edge grew up in Saugerties, New York.
 He attended Saugerties High School, where he was a sophomore varsity player.
 He went on to lead the Sawyers to back-to-back championships in the Mid-Hudson Athletic League (MHAL) as a junior and senior while earning back-to-back MHAL Division I and II most valuable player honors.
 The championship in 2013–14 was the school's first ever title.

 In 2014–15, the Sawyers won their first Section 9 Class A championship.
 Edge had 10 points in the win against Red Hook High School in the final.
 He was subsequently named the Player of the Year by the Hudson Valley chapter of the Basketball Coaches Association of New York (BCANY) for Section 9 Class A. He was also named Freeman Boys Basketball Player of the Year and earned New York State Sportswriters Association Class A boys basketball All-Stars second team honors.
 He averaged 18.5 points per game and led Class A with an 83.6 percent free-throw percentage.

 Edge reached the 1000-point milestone, finishing with 1016 points in his Saugerties career.